Policies

 DIRECT MARKETING POLICY

 It is important to note that not all marketing is good marketing, especially for research journals, direct marketing techniques contain negative elements that impact the field of global authentic research.
-Millennium believes in authentic research and publishing with a double-blind peer review process.
+Millenium believes in authentic research and publishing with a double-blind peer review process.